tscircuit/autorouting-cache-engine/README.md

 and re-use the results!

-The `cacheKeyTransform` represents how you need to transform the cached traces to or from the cache space (the normalized space)
+The `cacheKeyTransform` represents how you need to transform the cached traces to or from the normalized space

 ## Visual Overview